shadowfax92/melange-site/_posts/2020-9-13-cornwall_trip_1.md

      style="display: block; margin-right: auto; margin-left: auto; max-height: 700px" />
 <br />
 <br />
 This beach was pretty raw and rugged, and I think that was one of the reasons what made this because so special.
-We had our lunch of co-op purchased sandwiches and the cookies at the beach.
+We had our lunch of co-op purchased sandwiches and cookies at the beach.
 <img src="/melange-site/assets/images/cornwall/rugged.jpg"
      alt=""
      style="display: block; margin-right: auto; margin-left: auto; max-height: 700px" />